Ionaru/webauthn-demo/README.md

 The application uses a mongoDB database to store the users and sessions.

-Use docker to start a mongoDB instance: ``
+Use docker to start a mongoDB instance: `docker compose up db`